Innov8ion-developer/pokebot/README.md

 ![Alt text](/../screenshots/part3/Picture31.png?raw=true "")

 You might be wondering why it's still not working for Pidgey...
-Probably we need to identify as a pokemon (i.e.: We need to add Pidgey to the intent).
+Probably we need to identify him as a pokemon (i.e.: We need to add Pidgey to the intent).

 ![Alt text](/../screenshots/pidget.png?raw=true "")

 Check it again: ask for pidgey.

 # Add a requirement #
-Now we use the memory, to confirm what a user says.
+Next, we will use the memory functionality to confirm what a user says.
 Add a Requirement
 ![Alt text](/../screenshots/part3/Picture32.png?raw=true "")

 Now we can use it in our Conversation: